-Once you’ve identified your science fair project, you will need to do some research.
+Once you’ve selected your science fair project, you will need to do some research.
 Your teacher will tell you how many sources you need to back up your research.
-A science fair project means coming up with a hypothesis then creating and performing experiments to prove or disprove it.
+A science fair project means coming up with a hypothesis, and then creating and performing experiments to prove or disprove it.

 Look for reliable, authoritative sources.
 Magazines such as National Geographic, Scientific American, and Discover are good places to look for current research.
 Ask your school or public librarian for help too.
 Be careful with websites, just because it’s online doesn’t mean it’s true.